philipodongo/vote.iebc.or.ke/README.md

 # vote.iebc.or.ke

-## Subdomain Takeover by: Wuod Obuola
+## Subdomain Takeover By: WuodObuola